hermanblarsen/SWEng1York/README.md

 ### Maven

-We use Maven to generate project structure and create build profiles.
+Maven is used to generate project structure and create build profiles.
 Key points:

 - We don't have to add .jar files for libraries, can add < dependency> to pom.xml, can find these dependencies here: https://mvnrepository.com/.
 Latest library version will always be downloaded, and we only have to distribute the pom instead of all jars, reducing project size.

-##### - Amrik
+##### - Amrik is a giant fart